avipars/pi_diagnostics/README.md

 # pi_diagnostics
-Sample Health Data of Pi 1 B+ and Pi 2 B
+Sample Health Data and Output of Pi 1 B+ and Pi 2 B

-I have a high resolution display, via hdmi if you set the resolution to a bit lower, you can get better results

-ping.txt was from tested via a wifi-usb dongle made by Ralink MT7601U
+ping.txt was output from a test using wifi-usb dongle made by Ralink

 Recommended to run PiOS lite (headless) 32 bit (for better performance) or a legacy PiOS desktop build (for convenience)

+I have a high resolution display, via hdmi but if you set the resolution lower, you can get better performance